top of page

 Daily Itinerary

-A speedy catamaran takes you from Hvar to the island of Korcula.
-Our hotel has a lovely beachfront location in the old town of Korcula.
+A speedy catamaran takes us from Hvar to the island of Korcula.
+We cycle down the coast following a quiet road on the water’s edge, stopping for lunch in Račišće, a picturesque port spread around a broad bay.
+Our beachfront hotel sits above a scenic beach 2 miles from Korcula's old town.
+We will offer van shuttles to the old town.
 Like a mini-Dubrovnik, the old town is tucked behind massive walls on a small peninsula.
 Inside the walls you will find 13th Century buildings separated by narrow winding streets.
-You cycle down the coast following a quiet road on the water’s edge, stopping for lunch in Račišće, a picturesque port spread around a broad bay.
-The following day you ride to a family-run winery and sample their white wines made with a Grk grapes, a native Croatian grape that thrives on the island’s sandy shores.
-After the winery we visit a scenic beach and enjoy refreshments at a beachside café.
+The following day we ride to a family-run winery and sample their white wines made with a Grk grapes, a native Croatian grape that thrives on the island’s sandy shores.
+After the winery we ride to a wide sandy beach for a picnic with a view.
+Relax at the beach before pedaling back to our seaside hotel.

 A short ferry ride takes us back to the mainland.
-You climb the Pelisac hill and cross a high valley.
-A gorgeous descent leads through coastal vineyards with breathtaking sea and mountain views.
+We climb the Pelisac hill and cross a high valley.
+We roll through a dark tunnel and arrive at a hidden coastal road.
+This quiet road offers spectacular sea and mountain views as it winds through steep vineyards.
 We stop for lunch in Trstenik where you can eat outdoors at a seaside table.
 Our ride ends in Žuljana a small fishing village with a pebble beach that faces a bright turquoise sea.
-There are no hotels in this village of 300 people so we stay in apartments owned and run by a local family.
+There are no hotels in this village of 300 people, so we stay in apartments owned and run by a local family.
 In the evening you can eat local cuisine at a mom-and-pop seaside restaurant.
 Walking around the village at night you are likely to hear cicadas or coyotes.

 Day 9: Dubrovnik

-We rendezvous in the late afternoon at our hotel in Split.
+We rendezvous in the morning at our Split hotel.
 Our hotel is just a short walk from Split’s main attraction, Diocletian’s Palace, a palace built in the third century AD for a Roman Emperor.
-We stroll along the waterfront before a group dinner within the walls of the palace.
-The next day we make lunch at a cooking class.
-We meet a Croatian chef who takes us to the local produce and fish markets.
-During a hands-on cooking class, we create a traditional meal washed down with local wines.
-After lunch a warm-up ride takes us to a large park next to the city center.
+A local guide walks us through the city center unravelling a rich history shaped by the Romans, Venetians, Ottomans and Austrians.
+Our walking tour is followed by a group lunch.
+After lunch a warm-up ride takes us through a large park overlooking the city center.
 We cycle uphill and are rewarded with spectacular coastal views.
 Before leaving the park, we stop at a hillside café for some cold refreshments on a scenic terrace.

 A ferry takes us to the island of Brac.
 We cycle to Skrip, the island’s oldest village dating back 3,000 years.
 Skrip has a 16th century fortress and a delightful olive oil museum.
 We tour the museum and see an ancient olive mill at work.
 After our tour we have lunch al fresco at the museum.
 Lunch is a smorgasbord including olive spreads, local cheeses, cold cuts and homemade marmalades.
 Leaving Skrip a coastal ride takes us to a pristine beach for a refreshing swim.
 The day ends with a ferry ride back to Split.

 We take a ferry to the island of Hvar.
 A pretty ride on quiet backroads leads to two picturesque harbor villages.
 The second village is called Vrboska, and resembles a tiny Venice.
 We have lunch next to a canal in Vrboska.
 In the afternoon a long slow climb takes us to the other side of the island and to the town of Hvar.
 Our hotel is nestled in a cove above a sandy beach.
-Every one of our rooms faces the sea and the hotel’s lovely infinity pools.
-The following day we won’t be cycling as we have booked an excursion on a chartered boat.
-The boat will take us to a cave, a lagoon, a beach, and a bay.
-Bring your bathing suit for swimming and snorkeling.
+Our rooms face the sea and the hotel’s lovely infinity pools.
+The following day we take a break from cycling.
+A guide takes us on a private walking tour of historic Hvar.
+In the afternoon you are on your own, walk 25 minutes to Pokonji Dol Beach for lunch at a scenic beachfront restaurant or relax at an outdoor cafe in St Stephens Square.

 Daily Itinerary